 - Change to your local development environment root directory.

 - Save the file.

 Update composer to pull all B2B files into your branch.

 You may be prompted to enter your Magento Authentication keys (public and private).
-If copying and pasting your keys, make sure no additional spaces are included.
+If copying and pasting your keys, do not introduce additional spaces.
 Spaces could cause the following error: